 There is general agreement among investors that good governance is important for protecting long-term shareowner value.
 Conversely, companies with governance or compensation problems set off warning lights for investors.
-Governance criteria, including shareholder rights, executive pay, transparency and anti-corruption concerns, and board issues, applied to $7.70 trillion in assets under management in 2016.
+Examples of governance criteria addressed by investors are transparency and anti-corruption, executive pay, and board issues, including the consideration of the directors’ independence, diversity, pay and responsiveness to shareholders.

 Priority Areas of Action

-Shareholder Proposal Reform: The shareholder proposal rule is a vitally important, market-based mechanism for shareholders of all sizes to communicate with companies, directors and other shareholders.
-For decades now, the rule has facilitated dialogue between shareholders and companies and provided insights on issues of interest to shareholders and the marketplace.
-This system is efficient and effective, and should not be changed.
+Shareholder Rights: The shareholder proposal rule is a vitally important, market-based mechanism for shareholders of all sizes to communicate with companies, directors and other shareholders.
+For decades now, the rule has facilitated dialogue between shareholders and companies and has provided insights on issues of interest to shareholders and the marketplace.
+US SIF opposes the changes made to Rule 14a-8 in 2020.
+The new requirements unduly raised the ownership and resubmission thresholds, bars aggregation of shares to meet the new ownership thresholds and raises concerns about client representation.

 Say on Pay: "Say on Pay" mandated by Section 951 of the Dodd-Frank Act has been a vital check and balance on executive pay packages and programs.
 Today US companies clearly are comfortable with an annual say-on-pay vote.
 According to a report issued by Compensation Advisory Partners, nearly all S&P 500 companies now have annual say-on-pay votes, with 93 percent of S&P 500 companies (as of May 15, 2017) seeking approval in 2017 of annual say-on-pay votes, up from 70 percent in 2011.